RoguePenguin06/PlateRace/README.md

 # 🏎️ PlateRace - A computer vision racing game where anything, including a paper plate, can be your steering wheel!

 A game to learn `pygame` and computer vision controls built as part of the AWS Game Builder Challenge.
+Checkout our submission [here](https://devpost.com/software/wip-jg3vpe).

 ## Requirements
 Clone the repository:`git clone https://github.com/MgnMtn/PlateRace`